-Here’s the gist of what a desperate man said to me the other day in his cry for help: “Brought this rescue dog home from the shelter a couple of months ago.
+Here’s the gist of what a desperate man said to me in his cry for help: “Brought this rescue dog home from the shelter a couple of months ago.
 I figured, wow, my new friend to come home to!
 He’ll be excited at the very sight of me.
 He’ll play ball with me.

 Get me to go running again.
 Entertain me.
 Worship me.
 Instead, I got stuck with a rescue dog that might as well be dead.”